sanjaikumarv/interview-preparation-docs/Javascript.md

 ## What is Javascript?

-* JavaScript is a high-level, versatile programming language primarily used to create dynamic and interactive content on websites.
+* JavaScript is a high-level, programming language primarily used to create dynamic and interactive on websites.

 * It is one of the core technologies of the World Wide Web, alongside HTML and CSS.
 JavaScript allows developers to build responsive and user-friendly web applications.